-But what do you do when your mouse is not properly set up?
-A lot of users are reporting that they changed the mouse settings to fit their needs, and after a PC restart or a Windows 10 update those settings reverted back.
+Many users report that they changed the mouse settings to fit their needs, and after a PC restart or a Windows 10 update, those settings reverted.

+This is a common issue, well-known by Microsoft, and it’s addressed in every new update.
 When the problem doesn’t solve by itself through an update, you’ll have to do it yourself.

 1. Run Windows troubleshooter

-- Go to Start > Settings.
+- Go to Start and select the Settings app.

 - In the Settings window, choose Update & Security.

 - A list of options will appear.
 Choose one depending on your mouse connection (wired/wireless/Bluetooth).

 - Run the troubleshooter and check if the problem was solved.